Latvia declares state of emergency along its Belarus border - NewsBreak

 Latvia declares state of emergency along its Belarus border

-COPENHAGEN, Denmark — (AP) — Latvia declared a state of emergency Tuesday at its Belarus border, authorizing the border guards but also armed forces and police to use physical force to return migrants to the country from which they came.
+COPENHAGEN, Denmark (AP) — Latvia declared a state of emergency Tuesday at its Belarus border, authorizing the border guards but also armed forces and police to use physical force to return illegal immigrants to the country from which they came.

 Latvia, like neighboring Lithuania, has faced an influx of mostly Iraqi migrants in the past few months coming in from Belarus.
 Their borders with Belarus are also the European Union’s external border.